questianon/sdupdates/README.md

 ### **Hypernetworks:**
 !!! info If a hypernetwork is <80mb, I mislabeled it and it's an embedding

+!!! info Use a download manager to download these.
+It saves a lot of time + good download managers will tell you if you have already downloaded one

 * anon: "Requires extremely low learning rate, 0.000005 or 0.0000005" **Good Rentry: https://rentry.co/naihypernetworks**